b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Polygamy.md

 &nbsp;

+### Time and eternity
+One last tangent on this topic:

 > *During the era in which plural marriage was practiced, Latter-day Saints distinguished between sealings for time and eternity and sealings for eternity only. ==Sealings for time and eternity included== commitments and relationships during this life, generally including the possibility of ==sexual relations==.
 Eternity-only sealings indicated relationships in the next life alone.*
 >
 > *==Evidence indicates that Joseph Smith participated in both types of sealings==. sealings.
 The exact number of women to whom he was sealed in his lifetime is unknown because the evidence is fragmentary.
 Some of the women who were sealed to Joseph Smith later testified that their marriages were for time and eternity, while others indicated that their relationships were for eternity alone.*